Proponents Of Wolf Reintroduction Bill Watching Election Results Closely

 LOUISVILLE, Colo.
 (CBS4) – Hours after the Presidential and Senate races in Colorado were called, one of the tightest state wide ballot issues was too close to call.
-On Tuesday evening, passage of Proposition 114, which could reintroduce wolves into Colorado’s western mountains, was ahead by a few thousand votes.
+By Wednesday morning that still remained the case and, passage of Proposition 114, which could reintroduce wolves into Colorado’s western region, was ahead by a few thousand votes.

 “Ultimately I know the voters of Colorado are with us.
 I remain confident that we will prevail,” said Rob Edward, the President of the Rocky Mountain Wolf Action Fund.
 “Colorado needs wolves in order to get the deer and the elk so that our mountain systems can recover.”